deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 #define DC_EVENT_SMTP_CONNECTED           101
 ```

-With the typescript bindings on the other hand, you get named and typed properties.
+With the TypeScript bindings on the other hand, you get named and typed properties.

 Examples of events in JSON-RPC: